h5bp/html5-boilerplate/doc/html.md

 Boilerplate comes with a default set of icons (include favicon and Apple Touch Icons) that you can use as a baseline to create your own.

-If your site is in a sub-directory, make sure you include `link` tags in the HTML source so that the icons can render.
+If your site or icons are in a sub-directory, you will need to reference the icons using `link` elements placed in the HTML `head` of your document.

 For a comprehensive overview, please read [Everything you always wanted to know about touch icons](http://mathiasbynens.be/notes/touch-icons) by Mathias